'It Was An Awful Sight:' Allegheny Police Asking For Public's Help In Saturday's Shooting In North Versailles

 The website for Haunted Hills Hayride said the event benefits the Autism Society of Pittsburgh.
 KDKA’s Amy Wadas reached out to them and hasn’t heard back.

-County police believe the suspect is a black teen between 15 and 17 years old, around six feet tall with a slender build, and was wearing dark clothing.MORE NEWS: 'A Blessing To Have At Central Catholic:' Central Catholic Community Remembers 15-Year-Old Killed At Haunted Hills Hayride
+County police believe the suspect is a black teen between 15 and 17 years old, around six feet tall with a slender build, and was wearing dark clothing.MORE NEWS: In-Person Classes Resume At University Of Pittsburgh As COVID-19 Cases Rise On Campus

 If you have any information, you’re being asked to call Allegheny County Police through its tip line at 1-833-ALL-TIPS.
 Callers can remain anonymous.